rmakovyak/seen-cc/README.md

 ### Findings

 - Transactions 5 and 6 have different amounts, i assume it's not a bug or issue.
 - Transactions 33 and 34 have related transactions to 8 and 9, which are payments from Amazon.
-I assumed it's just mistake in data sample (let me know if i am wrong!)
+I assumed it's inconsistency in metadata and ignored this relation (let me know if i was wrong!)